girishso/rails-client-logger/README.md

+# About this fork

+This forks adds Rails 4 support (permitted parameters) as well as a CoffeeScript implementation of the client-side code.

 # What is that for?

 Rails engine to log from Client side (Browser) javascript to server log file.
 To catch those nasty production Javascript errors.
 Provides a variety of safe logging functions e.g. jsLogger.debug(), jsLogger.error().